-1. An automatic irrigation system shall be installed.
-All automatic irrigation systems shall be equipped with an electronic controller capable of dual or multiple programming.

-- 2. Controller(s) shall have multiple cycle start capacity and a flexible calendar program, including the capability of being set to water every five days. - All automatic irrigation systems shall be equipped with a rain and freeze sensor shut-off device. - 4.
-The irrigation system must be designed by a licensed irrigator. - 5.
-Irrigated turf grass area is limited to 33% of the total landscape area provided. - 6.
-A minimum of one (1) bubbler shall be provided for all newly planted trees.
-Trees larger than 3 inches in caliper shall have two (2) bubblers.
+- 1. An automatic irrigation system shall be installed.
+All automatic irrigation systems shall be equipped with an electronic controller capable of dual or multiple programming. - 2.
+Controller(s) shall have multiple cycle start capacity and a flexible calendar program, including the capability of being set to water every five days. - All automatic irrigation systems shall be equipped with a rain and freeze sensor shut-off device. - 4.
+The irrigation system must be designed by a licensed irrigator. - 4.5.
+Irrigated turf grass area is limited to 33% of the total landscape area provided. - 5.
+Tree irrigation zones shall not share the same irrigation zones, including valves and circuits, as shrubs and plants due to different watering requirements. - 6.
+A minimum of one (1) drip emitter bubbler shall be provided for all newly planted trees.
+Trees larger than 3 inches in caliper shall have two (2) drip emitters bubblers.
 The bubbler(s) shall be installed at each tree, located 12-18 inches from the trunk, and shall operate on valves separate from the spray zones.
 Tree irrigation zones shall not share the same irrigation zones, including valves and circuits, as shrubs and plants due to different watering requirements. - 7.
-No trenching or boring shall occur within the tree protection fencing or CRZ without prior approval from the City Forester. - 8.
+Drip emitters shall be located 12-18 inches from the trunk. - 8.7.
+No trenching or boring shall occur within the tree protection fencing or CRZ without prior approval from the City Arborist Forester. - 8.
 Irrigation shall be design and installed in accordance with Subchapter 11 of the Unified Development Code and Chapter 113: Irrigators. - 9.
-Irrigation plans shall be submitted and approved prior to irrigation installation and final site inspection.
+Please refer to the Unified Development Code Subchapter 11 of the and Chapter 113: Irrigators, within the Code of Ordinances for other specifications not addressed in this section - 10.9.
+Irrigation plans need toshall be submitted and approved prior to irrigation installation and final site inspection.

-3.10 MAINTENANCE
+3.44\10 MAINTENANCE